terraharbor/infrastructure/README.md

 </div>

-This repository provides the necessary configurations and scripts to deploy and manage the infrastructure components of the TerraHarbor demo instance.
+This repository provides the necessary configurations and scripts to deploy and manage the infrastructure components of the TerraHarbor demo instance, available [**here**](https://terraharbor.westeurope.cloudapp.azure.com).

 ## Table of Contents